Areenor/SD/docs/assignment2.md

 | *IsRetrievable* : Boolean describing if the *item* can be picked up from a *location* and placed in a *character's Inventory*.| *Give to()*: Give an *item* to a target *character*, resulting in a story specified event.
 Can only be used on *items* inside of the *MainCharacter's Inventory*. |   |
 |  | *Take()* : Removes the *item* from the *CurrentLocation* and places into the *MainCharacter's Inventory*.
 The command can only be used on *items* present in a *location*. |   |

+ ### Equipment

+Equipment is a subclass which inherits the **Item** class.
+A special type of item which can be equipped by a character, adding a bonus to either their *Strength* or *Constitution* statistics.
+The bonus is lost when another piece of equipment is equipped.
+There are two types of *equipment*, armor and weapons.
+Only one piece of *equipment* per type can be equipped at the same time.
+Equipping *equipment* of a type which is already being worn by the character replaces the original piece of equipment.
+Armor tends to give a greater bonus to the *Constitution* statistic, while weapons tend to give a higher bonus to the *Strength* statistic.

 ## Object diagrams
 Author(s): Leyla Celik